yoelmatveyev/marthue/INFO.md

 While this Marthue implementation contains a loader for both Thue and Markov programs, they are internally converted to Lisp structures containing full information about the program, its original input and its current state, if the user wished to run it step by step or by a certain number of steps.
 The structure also contains the jump stack and the counter of steps.

-As this implementation is written in Common Lisp, Marthue programs should be written in S-expressions.
+As this implementation is written in Common Lisp, Marthue programs are internally be written in S-expressions.
 The code of each program is either a list or, preferably, an array of lists.
 Each list consists of its label list and its list or, preferably, an array of rules.
 Arrays are preferred as more efficient and economic data structures.

 The syntax of the block’s label list may contain the following: